StephenCleary/iterjs/README.md

        }
     });

-Iters can be infinite in length without any problems.
+Iters can be infinite without any problems.
 This generator method never completes:

     // myIter: 13, 13, 13, 13, 13, 13, ...
     const myIter = iter(function *() {